M66B/XPrivacyLua/FAQ.md

 <a name="FAQ1"></a>
 **(1) How can I clear all data?**

-Primary users can clear all data of all users by uninstalling XPrivacyLua while it is running.
+Primary users can clear all data of all users by uninstalling XPrivacyLua *while it is running*.

-Secondary users can clear their own data by uninstalling XPrivacyLua while it is running.
+Secondary users can clear their own data by uninstalling XPrivacyLua *while it is running*.

 All data is stored in the folder */data/system/xlua*.